kimpro82/MyDataSciencePractice/README.md

 ## [Analysis](/Kaggle/Analysis/)

+  They are included in this category, where they belong to *Kaggle* but are not related with competitions.

   - [Decision Tree Regression with *Used Car Prices* in R (2022.12.07)](./Kaggle/Analysis/CarPrice/)
   - [Black Jack](/BlackJack)
     - [0.
 Generate Cards' Data (2022.08.06)](BlackJack#0-generate-cards-data-20220806)